 Karim-Aly S. Kassam is International Professor of Environmental and Indigenous Studies.
 His research focuses on the connectivity of human and environmental relations, addressing indigenous ways of knowing, food sovereignty, sustainable livelihoods, and climate change.
 Karim-Aly Kassam Website

 Professor Knuth’s current research examines risk perception, communication and management focused on fisheries affected by chemical contaminants; ecosystem-based management approaches for Great Lakes and marine systems; and factors influencing human stewardship and use of natural resources, particularly fish and wildlife.
-Human Dimensions Research Unit American Fisheries Society
+Center for Conservation Social Sciences American Fisheries Society

 Professor Kraft studies ecosystem interactions that influence the management of freshwater fish populations in lakes and rivers -- with an emphasis on Adirondack ecosystems.
 The overall goal of his research program is to understand ecological interactions regulating the abundance of key aquatic organisms, such as sport fish, nuisance invaders and rare species.
 Cliff Kraft Website

 Professor Krasny is serves as director of the Civic Ecology Lab, specializing in community environmental stewardship and environmental education in urban and other settings in the United States and internationally.
 Civic Ecology Lab Garden Mosaics EECapacity

 Professor Lassoie studies the ecological and social variables underpinning the decision-making process related to conservation, natural resource and environmental management, and sustainable development.
 He is particularly interested in the role of local communities the management of parks, protected areas, and otherwise fragile landscapes in developing countries as well as the United States.